VachaLab/qq-manual/src/qq_queues.md

 qq queues
 ```

 Displays a summary of all batch system queues to which you can submit jobs.

-The output might look like this:
+This is what the output might look like:

 ![Example of qq queues output](img/qq_queues.png)

+*For a detailed description of the output, see [below](#description-of-the-output).*

 ```bash
 qq queues --all
 ```

 Displays a summary of all queues in the batch system, including those you cannot submit to.

-The output might look like this *(truncated)*:
+This is what the output might look like:

 ![Example of qq queues output](img/qq_queues_all.png)

-*Output truncated.*
+*Output truncated.
+For a detailed description of the output, see [below](#description-of-the-output).*

 ```bash
 qq queues --yaml